 - Michael Bomans, Martin Riemer, Ulf Tiede, Karl Heinz Höhne: 3D-Segmentation von Kernspin-Tomogrammen.
 In E. Paulus (Hrsg.): Mustererkennung 1987, Proc.
 9. DAGM-Symposium, Informatik-Fachberichte 149, Springer-Verlag, Berlin, 1987, 231-235.

-- Karl Heinz Höhne, Ulf Tiede, Martin Riemer, Michael Bomans, M. Heller, Gerd Witte: Static and dynamic three-dimensional display of tissue structures from volume scans.
+- Karl Heinz Höhne, Ulf Tiede, Martin Riemer, Michael Bomans, Martin Heller, Gerd Witte: Static and dynamic three-dimensional display of tissue structures from volume scans.
 Radiology 165, P (1987), 420. (abstract).

 Back to Main Gallery